 Developments in Progress

 - BAM North Site 1: Located between Ashland Place, Fulton Street, and Rockwell Place, this site is being developed by Gotham Organization and DT Salazar in partnership with the City Department of Housing Preservation and Development (HPD).
 The 515,000-square-foot mixed-use development will include 586 residential units, of which roughly 50% will be affordable, 8,000-square-feet of cultural and related office space, and 10,800 square feet of retail space.

-BAM North Site 2: In October 2013, the City selected Jonathan Rose Companies, Dattner Architects, Bernheimer Architecture, SCAPE Landscape Architects and cultural partner Eyebeam Art + Technology Center to develop an affordable, mixed-use development which will create 42 units of affordable housing, new ground-floor commercial space for a restaurant, and 27,000-square-feet of cultural space to house Eyebeam Art + Technology Center.
+BAM North Site 2: In October 2013, the City selected Jonathan Rose Companies, Dattner Architects, Bernheimer Architecture, and SCAPE Landscape Architects to develop an affordable, mixed-use development which will create 42 units of affordable housing, new ground-floor commercial space for a restaurant, and 27,000-square-feet of cultural space.

 - BAM South Site: In June 2013, the Two Trees Management project to develop the site between Flatbush Avenue, Lafayette Avenue, and Ashland Place was approved by the New York City Council.
 The 32-story mixed use cultural development will have 384 apartments, 20% of will be affordable, over 15,000 square feet of retail, 50,000 square feet of cultural space split between an expanded BAM Cinema, rehearsal space for 651 ARTS, a new facility for the Brooklyn Public Library, and a 16,000-square-foot public plaza.